By: Alicia King, Executive Health on August 1st, 2022

-Utilizing an executive health strategy to manage your key person risk boils down to one thing: are you being proactive in doing everything possible to make sure you don’t ever need to use that key person risk insurance policy?
+Utilizing an executive health strategy to manage your key person risk boils down to one thing: are you proactively doing everything possible to make sure you don’t ever need to use that key person risk insurance policy?

 3. The “culture” strategy.

 Ah, the classic corporate buzzword.
-No, not synergy.
-Culture.
-Every company makes their culture a priority, and when it comes to key person risk, it is vital.
+Every company makes its culture a priority, and when it comes to key person risk, it is vital.

-During COVID-19, key person risk is a clear and present threat to all businesses.
-Any day, one or more of your key persons could test positive and throw your company into a state of uncertainty.
+After COVID-19 came onto the scene, key person risk became a clear and present threat to all businesses.
+At any time, one of your company's key persons could go out ill.